Contents

 pipelines:

-Then in Open WebUI under Settings → Connections, add an OpenAI-API connection pointing at http://pipelines:9099 with the API key 0p3n-w3bu! (the default — change it).
+Then in Open WebUI under Settings → Connections, add an OpenAI-API connection pointing at http://pipelines:9099 with the default API key 0p3n-w3bu! — and change that key, because it is public and identical on every install.
 Any pipeline you drop into the pipelines volume now appears as a selectable model.

 Here’s the shape of a pipe that retrieves context from a vector store, then answers with a local model.
 Open WebUI loads any file exposing a Pipeline class with a pipe method: